brightcove/brightcove-player-sdk-ios/README.md

 Retrieving Brightcove Assets Using the Playback Service <a name="PlaybackService"></a>
 ------------------------

 The playback service class, `BCOVPlaybackService`, provides functionality for retrieving your Brightcove video assets and playlists via the [Brightcove Playback API][PlaybackAPI] , including rich metadata such as text tracks, previews, and thumbnails.
 The following example shows how to retrieve a video with a video ID.
-Methods for retrieving a video or playlist with that video's reference ID are also available.
+Methods for retrieving a video or playlist with that video's reference ID are also available..

     [1] NSString *policyKey = <your-policy-key>;
         NSString *accountId = <your-account-id>;